Pathogenesis of malaria

 Life cycle — Human malaria occurs by transmission of Plasmodium sporozoites via a bite from an infected anopheline mosquito (figure 1).
 The sporozoites travel from the salivary glands of the mosquito through the bloodstream of the host to the liver, where they invade hepatocytes.
 These cells divide many 1000-fold until mature tissue schizonts are formed, each containing thousands of daughter merozoites.
 This exoerythrocytic stage is asymptomatic.

 The liver schizonts rupture after 6 to 30 days; 98 percent of patients experience liver schizogony by 90 days (there is typically a longer liver phase in species other than P. falciparum).
-This event releases thousands of merozoites into the bloodstream, where they invade red blood cells (the erythrocytic stage).
-P. falciparum may invade any red cell, while P. vivax and P. ovale prefer the younger reticulocytes.
-The merozoites mature successively from ring forms to trophozoites to mature red cell schizonts (asexual forms) over 24 hours (P. knowlesi), 48 hours (P. vivax, P. ovale, P. falciparum), or 72 hours (P. malariae).
+This event releases thousands of merozoites into the bloodstream, where they invade red blood cells (the erythrocytic or asexual stage).
+P. falciparum may invade any red cell, while P. vivax and P. ovale prefer the younger, slightly larger reticulocytes.
+The merozoites mature successively from ring forms to trophozoites to mature schizonts (asexual forms) over 24 hours (P. knowlesi), 48 hours (P. vivax, P. ovale, P. falciparum), or 72 hours (P. malariae).
 Within red blood cells, the parasites digest hemoglobin.
-As hemoglobin is digested, nontoxic metabolite hemozoin (a polarizable crystal) is formed.
+As hemoglobin is digested, the toxic metabolite hemozoin (a polarizable crystal) is formed and isolated in the parasite's food vacuole.

 The intracellular parasites modify the erythrocyte in several ways.
 They derive energy from anaerobic glycolysis of glucose to lactic acid, which may contribute to clinical manifestations of hypoglycemia and lactic acidosis .
 Parasites reduce red cell membrane deformability, resulting in hemolysis and accelerated splenic clearance, which may contribute to anemia.
 Alterations to uninfected red blood cells, such as the addition of P. falciparum glycosylphosphatidylinositol (GPI) to the membrane, may play a role in increased clearance of uninfected cells and contribute to anemia .
 (See "Anemia in malaria".)